Turkmen Leader Calls For Public To Help Choose Name Of Nearly Complete City

 With reporting by Reuters

-Ukraine has voiced hope that it will be able to evacuate civilians holed up for weeks in the besieged port city of Mariupol, and lashed out at Russia for striking Kyiv with missiles during a visit by UN Secretary-General Antonio Guterres as heavy fighting continued in the east.
+No Sign Of Evacuation Of Civilians From Mariupol As 'Brutal' Fighting Intensifies

+Hopes for an evacuation of civilians holed up the besieged port city of Mariupol faded on April 29, and Ukrainian President Volodymyr Zelenskiy indicated there also was little hope for broader peace talks with Moscow.

-"An operation is planned today [April 29] to get civilians out of the plant," President Volodymyr Zelenskiy's office said, referring to the huge Azovstal steel plant in Mariupol where some 2,000 Ukrainian fighters are holed up together with about 1,000 civilians.
-It did not provide further details.
+Zelenskiy's office had said that an operation was planned to get civilians out of the huge Azovstal steel plant, where some 2,000 Ukrainian fighters are holed up together with about 1,000 civilians.

-Zelenskiy said the strikes showed Russia's disdain for institutions such as the UN and that the strikes "require corresponding powerful reaction."

-"This says a lot about Russia's true attitude towards global institutions, about attempts of Russian authorities to humiliate the UN and everything that the organization represents," Zelenskiy said in an overnight video address to the nation.
+But there was no sign of an evacuation by day’s end, and Zelenskiy later expressed pessimism over the prospect of continued peace talks with Russia, blaming public anger over alleged atrocities by Russian troops.

+"People (Ukrainians) want to kill them.
+When that kind of attitude exists, it's hard to talk about things," Interfax quoted him as telling Polish journalists.

 Live Briefing: Russia's Invasion Of Ukraine